ArnasPuskunigis/comp3016-cw2/README.md

 - Run the "OpenGL-CW2.Exe" File

 ## Game
 This is an OpenGL project where  you control a tank and/or a camera which you find in a procedurally generated terrain.
-You can use the camera to explore this terrain.
+You can use the camera to explore this terrain or have a closer look at the tank and crates.

 ### Controls
 - W - To move the tank forwards